EU medicines regulator approves new COVID treatments | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Medicines Agency said the antibody drugs Xevudy and Kineret both show signs of success in treating some COVID-19 patients.
-The European Commission will decide on final approval for the two treatments.
+The European Medicines Agency has authorized the drugs Xevudy and Kineret, along and backed Pfizer's COVID pill for emergency use.
+The European Commission will decide on final approval for the three treatments.

-The European Medicines Agency (EMA) on Thursday authorized the use of two new COVID treatments.
+The European Medicines Agency (EMA) on Thursday authorized the use of three new COVID treatments.

 Monoclonal antibody medicine Xevudy (sotrovimab), which is jointly developed by UK pharma giant GlaskoSmithKline and US firm Vir Biotechnology, "significantly reduces hospitalization and deaths in patients with one underlying condition," EMA said in a statement, citing research.